openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

     - Note: *the data in the work file will be released when the program is done*

-2. in the `DATA DEVISION` we put the file description for the input, output, and working files
+2. in the `DATA DIVISION` we put the file description for the input, output, and working files
 ```
-DATA DEVISION.
+DATA DIVISION.
 FILE SECTION.
 FD EMPLOYEEFILE.
 ....